 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.

-Modern MFT operates with the belief that “the goal of therapy is to end therapy."
-We aim to help you develop an improved sense of well-being along with the skills, knowledge, and enhanced ability to handle distressing issues, life transitions, and relationship challenges more effectively.
+You can expect that your therapist will always work at a pace that you feel comfortable with.
+In general, we operate with the belief that “the goal of therapy is to end therapy."
+Meaning, we aim to help you develop an improved sense of well-being along with the skills, knowledge, and enhanced ability to handle distressing issues, life transitions, and relationship challenges more effectively.

 LMFTs are professionals who hold a license to practice psychotherapy with individuals, couples, and families.
 Trained in psychotherapy and family systems, marriage and family therapists focus on understanding their clients’ symptoms and interactional patterns within their existing environment.